-- 7. That the Committee recommends the establishment of a national expert advisory group to guide best-practice/evidence-based care (and national guidelines) at population, service, and individual and affected others levels. - 8.
-That the Committee recommends current barriers to accessing specialist treatment places and outpatient services be addressed, particularly in regional communities, these include: - a.
-Greater funding be allocated for treatment places and the training of generalist and specialist psychologists, social workers and counsellors - b.
-Ensuring General Practitioners have sufficient capacity for early detection, brief intervention and referral for severe substance use disorder, this includes training, referral networks, and financial incentives through Medicare rebates. - c.
-That adequate numbers of specialist medical practitioners are available for referral from primary care.
+- 5. That the Taskforce recommends the Federal Government advocate for a national approach to funding for treatment research for meth/amphetamine use disorder.
+This should be done in collaboration with the appropriate levels of Government, national funding agencies, research bodies and private industry. - In particular, adequate research funds for pharmacotherapy for the treatment of methamphetamine dependence, including agonist pharmacotherapies that have been shown to have promise or are under investigation such as lisdexamfetamine at St Vincent's Hospital Sydney and Newcastle Hospital, Hunter New England. - 6.
+Effective treatments are available, but there are insufficient treatment places.
+Given that significant barriers that exist in accessing specialist treatment places and outpatient services, that the Taskforce recommend the appropriate levels of government: - a.
+Counselling is effective and is the only evidence-based treatment approach.
+Greater funding for treatment places and training of generalist and specialist psychologists, social workers, and trained counsellors is required to expand treatment places. - b.
+Ensure General Practitioners have sufficient capacity for early detection, brief intervention and referral for severe substance use disorder.
+This includes training, referral networks, and financial incentives through Medicare rebates. - c.
+Adequate numbers of specialist medical practitioners are available for referral from primary care.
 This will require expansion of specialist treatment places, as well as specialist medical and nursing workforce capacity building, including a review of the current Medicare rebates for specialist addiction medicine practitioners. - d.
-Expanding specialist outpatient treatment services to enable ready access to prompt treatment and to provide post-withdrawal care and support. - e.
-Adequate funding is available for sufficient hospital inpatient and outpatient withdrawal services. - f.
-Adequate funding is available for longer term residential rehabilitation services. - 9.
-That the Committee recommends support and funding from appropriate levels of government for evidence based early intervention programs such as St Vincent's Hospital Sydney's "S-Check", as well as, other innovative accessible services (including on-line technologies) to address problems associated with the use of methamphetamine and harm reduction. - 10.
-That the Committee recommends continued Government support for the development of programs and resources that promote meth/amphetamine harm reduction through sexual health services, HIV services, drug user groups, Needle-Syringe Programs, primary care and general practice - 11.
-That the Committee recommends the development of programs and resources for a single national 24 hour telephone number/website providing advice and encouraging harm minimisation for individuals, and concerned others, and that this is linked to the state and territory Alcohol and Drug Information Services. - 12.
-That the Committee recommends the Federal Government work with the appropriate levels of government and experts to develop a national workforce strategy to address the capacity and capability of the generalist health workforce, and in particular, the alcohol and other drugs specialist workforce.
+Specialist outpatient treatment services are expanded to enable ready access to prompt treatment and to provide post-withdrawal care and support. - e.
+Ensure adequate funding for sufficient hospital inpatient and outpatient withdrawal services. - f.
+Adequate funding for longer term residential rehabilitation services. - 7.
+That the Taskforce recommends support and funding from appropriate levels of government for evidence based early intervention programs such as St Vincent's Hospital Sydney's "S-Check", as well as, other innovative accessible services (including on-line technologies) to address problems associated with the use of methamphetamine and harm reduction. - 8.
+That the Taskforce recommends continued Government support for the development of programs and resources that promote meth/amphetamine harm reduction through sexual health services, HIV services, drug user groups, Needle-Syringe Programs, primary care and general practice - 9.
+That the Taskforce recommends the development of programs and resources for a single national 24 hour telephone number/website providing advice and encouraging harm minimisation for individuals, and concerned others, and that this is linked to the state and territory Alcohol and Drug Information Services. - 10.
+That the Taskforce recommends the Federal Government work with the appropriate levels of government and experts to develop a national workforce strategy to address the capacity and capability of the generalist health workforce, and in particular, the alcohol and other drugs specialist workforce.